2 Degree Shift

 Stacy Cabrera // Author

-Stacy Cabrera’s current experience is in the planning and dissemination of program designs in Philosophy and Student Research.
-She currently teaches AP Capstone in Downey, CA, where she gets to marry critical thinking and practical skills applications–as her favorite writer Aldous Huxley had said, “nothing short of everything will really do.”
-Her main goal for students is learning how to analyze and interpret good writing and argumentation and replicate such academic contributions of their own through active research designs and methodologies.
-Much of her approach has been influenced by her time as a chair member (July 2022) with the American Philosophical Association’s committee on Pre-college Philosophy Instruction and as a member/presenter with the Philosophy Learning and Teaching Organization.
-She is also an active member of the Aspiring Thinkers and Pacific Partnership Critical Thinking Project with colleagues from UCLA, Pepperdine, the University of Queensland, and the Impact Centre, which seeks to advocate for successfully proven methods for the development of critical thinking and inquiry at the primary and secondary levels.
+Stacy Cabrera teaches AP Capstone at Warren High School in Downey, CA, where she marries critical thinking, philosophy, student research, and practical skills applications.
+As her favorite writer Aldous Huxley said, “Nothing short of everything will really do.”
+Stacy’s main goal for students is learning how to analyze and interpret good writing and argumentation and create academic contributions of their own through active research designs and methodologies.
+Much of her approach has been influenced by her time as a chair member (July 2019-2022) with the American Philosophical Association’s committee on Pre-college Philosophy Instruction and as a member/presenter with the Philosophy Learning and Teaching Organization.
+Stacy is a frequent contributing member of the Aspiring Thinkers and Pacific Partnership Critical Thinking Project with colleagues from UCLA, Pepperdine, the University of Queensland, and the Impact Centre, which seeks to advocate for successfully proven methods for the development of critical thinking and inquiry at the primary and secondary levels.

 Regina Kloes-Corwin // Pre-Apprentice Deep Dive Lead